stn1slv/awesome-integration/README.md

 *The Integration frameworks section includes software tools and libraries that help developers implement and manage integration patterns in their applications.
 These frameworks are based on well-established Enterprise Integration Patterns (EIPs), which provide a standard vocabulary and architecture for designing and implementing integration solutions.
 The frameworks in this section can help simplify the process of integrating different systems, applications, and data sources by providing pre-built connectors, message routing, and transformation capabilities.*
 - [Apache Camel (⭐5.1k)](https://github.com/apache/camel) - A powerful integration framework that uses Enterprise Integration Patterns to connect and unify different transport APIs.
 - [Ballerina (⭐3.5k)](https://github.com/ballerina-platform/ballerina-lang) - An open-source programming language that simplifies the creation, usage, and combination of network services.
+- [Frank!Framework](https://github.com/frankframework/frankframework) - A Low-Code Java-based messaging framework to connect your system and application data, that is completely configurable through XML configurations.
 - [Spring Integration (⭐1.4k)](https://github.com/spring-projects/spring-integration) - An extension of the Spring programming model that supports Enterprise Integration Patterns, allowing for streamlined integration of various systems.

 <!--lint disable-->